 Inflation-Adjusted Data

-Incorporating inflation data to total returns and relative prices produces the following inflation-adjusted graph of relative prices and total return:
+Incorporating inflation data to historical total returns and relative prices produces the following inflation-adjusted graph:

-As can be seen, the stock market was very profitable, in real terms, in the 1950 to 1965 and 1983 to present periods.
-On the other hand, it didn't perform well from 1965 to 1983.
-Still, during some of those years, it partially worked as a shelter from inflation.
+As can be seen, the stock market was very profitable, in real terms, in the 1950 to 1965 and 1983 to 2000 periods.
+On the other hand, it didn't perform well from 1965 to 1983, and neither it did for the last decade.
+Still, during these periods, it partially worked as a shelter from inflation.

 The following table shows average annual results for each decade: